thinWhiteDuke0/blablatest/README.md

 A modern iOS application built with SwiftUI that allows users to explore cities around the world, save favorites, and view detailed information with interactive maps.

+# Demo Account & Testing

+## Test Credentials

+For demonstration and testing purposes, a test account is available:

+- **Email:** test@test.com
+- **Password:** testtest

+> **Note:** The API key is intentionally left unsecured in the code for assessment and testing purposes.
+> In a production environment, API keys should be properly secured using environment variables or secure storage solutions.

+---

+## Orientation Support

+- **Default:** Portrait mode for all screens
+- **Exception:** Profile view supports both portrait and landscape orientations

+Landscape mode provides an enhanced viewing experience for profile information.

 ## Features

 ### 🏙️ City Exploration